 - Spider-Man Trilogy:

 - Spider-Man: A lab assistant begins CPR after Norman's heart stops.
 He's giving him sideways chest compressions from a standing position and it only takes two to start Norman's heart again.
 In fairness though, it's all but outright stated it's not CPR that gets Norman's heart going.

 - Spider-Man 3: After Harry is injured, Peter attempts the hands only method for a few seconds before giving up and taking Harry to the hospital.
 Can be justified to a certain extent in that Peter probably didn't know what he was doing and figured it would just be simpler to get Harry in the hands of a professional as soon as possible.

-- Played straight in The Haunting in Connecticut.
-Since the receiver of the CPR was possessed by a spirit at the time, and was only brought back after said spirit left his body, this may be justified.
+- Played straight in The Haunting In Connecticut; that said, the recipient of the CPR was possessed by a spirit at the time, and was only brought back after said spirit left his body.

 - In Teenage Mutant Ninja Turtles III, after Michaelangelo rescues Yoshi from the burning house, Leonardo attempts CPR on Yoshi.
 During this, Mitsu clams he's "casting an evil spell", but April corrects her that "he's helping".

-- During the end of the movie Fearless, Laura Klein (played by Isabella Rossellini) gives CPR to her husband Max Klein (played by Jeff Bridges) after eating a strawberry.
+- During the end of the movie Fearless, Laura Klein gives CPR to her husband Max after eating a strawberry.
 During this, we see flashbacks of Max's experience in the past plane crash while at the same time, during CPR, we see a bit of drool from her mouth when she's desperately is trying to revive him.

-- Honey, I Shrunk the Kids - Acts as a first kiss between the two teen lovebirds
+- In Honey, I Shrunk the Kids, CPR acts as a First Kiss between the two teen lovebirds

 - In Kiss Kiss Bang Bang, Harry gives Perry very bad CPR after he is shot through the chest, and only gets a mouthful of blood for his trouble.